-Watermelon is almost 90% water.
+The good news is that watermelon is almost 90% water.
 If you are not used to drinking water during the day, adding fruits and vegetables that are high in water helps you keep hydrated.

 Additionally, thanks to watermelon mainly being water, it adds bulk to your diet without adding calories.
-This leads to feeling fuller and helping you cut down calories—ideal for a bodybuilder in a cutting phase.
+This leads to feeling fuller and helps you cut down calories—ideal for a bodybuilder in a cutting phase.

 2. Improves Recovery

 Watermelon has an amino acid called citrulline, found in most pre-workout formulas.
 One of its benefits is that it increases nitric oxide (NO), which helps blood vessels dilate (widen).

 This means blood flows more freely, and more oxygen and nutrients can reach your muscles, supporting your performance and recovery.

 In one study, participants were either given 500 ml of watermelon juice (containing 1.17 grams of citrulline) or enriched watermelon juice containing 4.83 grams of citrulline), or a placebo.

 The results showed that both natural and enriched watermelon juices helped reduce the recovery heart rate and muscle soreness after 24 hours of intense physical activity.

 After 48 hours, there were no differences between the placebo and watermelon groups.